-Jeremy Renner storms into the franchise in Tony Gilroy’s new film THE BOURNE LEGACY.
+Jeremy Renner storms into the franchise as the new agent in peril in Tony Gilroy’s new film THE BOURNE LEGACY.

 “How many of us are there?” asks Aaron Cross, part of the now expanding CIA special ops programmes, first seen in embryo in the brilliant trilogy based on Robert Ludlum’s Jason Bourne exploits.
 But ‘There was never just one’ we’re told on the film’s poster and so this time in THE BOURNE LEGACY we see Aaron’s story of another military recruit who realises his life is not his own and that he wants to turn the tables on his puppet spymasters and say “No more”.
 We also see that without Bourne star Matt Damon and director Paul Greengrass, the franchise can and does pretty successfully move on via this new instalment.

 Series writer Tony Gilroy now also steps into the director’s chair and presents us with a film I felt more in tune with Doug Liman’s The Bourne Identity than with the subsequent two Greengrass-helmed actioners The Bourne Supremacy and The Bourne Ultimatum.
 It’s measured, understated and when it eventually let’s rip, it does so with powerful and focused efficiency.